MGough22/dream-team/README.md

 ### 4. Syncing with dev

-To avoid conflicts, regularly pull the latest changes from dev into your feature branch:
+To avoid conflicts, regularly merge the latest changes from dev into your feature branch:

 ```
-git pull origin dev
+git merge dev
 ```

 ### 5. Pushing Your Feature Branch

-When your code is good to go, push your feature branch to it's remote repository:
+When the code on your branch is good to go, make sure to merge with dev, commit the changes, and push your local branch to it's remote repository:

 ```
 git push -u origin feature/<feature-name>